-Tuition and fees are set by the NU Board of Regents and are subject to change, but the changes will affect the student only on the anniversary of his / her registration.
+Tuition and fees are set by the NU Board of Regents and are subject to change.

 Fees and Tuition Policy

-1. Registration Fee – A one-time initial registration fee of $25 shall apply to all new students.
+1. Application Fee – A one-time initial application fee of $25 shall apply to all new students.

 2. Tuition Fee – The tuition of $450 per quarter shall apply to those students identified below in Section 3.
 The quarterly assessment covers tuition for one course or as many courses as the student desires to attempt in accordance with his or her academic plan of study during his or her academic quarter.